Christopher Whitty CB DSc FRCP FFPH FMedSci

 - T: +44 20 7636 8636

 PhD/MD students, DTM&H, various MScs.
-Examples of some recent public lectures available on malaria, Ebola, imported infections into the UK, health at the extreme ages of life, demography, eradicating disease, improving neonatal health, climate change in Africa, heart disease in the elderly, stroke, getting science into policy.
-An example of blog debate here (on evidence in policy).
+Examples of some recent public lectures available on malaria, Ebola, imported infections into the UK, health at the extreme ages of life, demography, eradicating disease, improving neonatal health, heart disease in the elderly, stroke, dementia, climate change in Africa, getting science into policy.
+An example of blog debate here (on evidence in policy) and opinion piece on getting research into policy here.

 Epidemiology and trials, economic, pathophysiology, mathematical model and qualitative and quantitative social science studies.
 Particular interest in diagnosis and management of infectious disease in children and adults.
 Previous research in cardiovascular diseases, ethnic differences in health and maternal health.